janehaas/Cloud_Data_Pipeline_AWS/README.md

 # Cloud Data Pipeline for Product Analytics

-This repository shows a lightweight example of an AWS-based pipeline for processing assay performance data.
+This AWS pipeline enables automated ingestion and analysis of assay data for product performance monitoring

 ☁️ **Use Case:** Enables scalable insights for portfolio performance, adoption trends, and customer usage metrics.